lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Rule does not describe how to delineate each field in the original packet header.
 This must be known from the compressor/decompressor.
 The rule only describes the compression/decompression behavior for each header field.
-In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.
+In the rule, the Fields Descriptions are listed in the order in which the fields appear in the packet header.

 The Rule also describes the Compression Residue sent regarding the order of the Fields Descriptions in the Rule.